intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   These solutions address also very specific parts of the issue, and more work remains.

-* Sharing information from networks to applications.
+* Sharing information from networks to applications and vice versa.
 Some proposals have been made in this space (see, e.g.,
   {{I-D.flinck-mobile-throughput-guidance}}) but there are no successful or deployed mechanisms today.